2020 Standard Mileage Rates

 The IRS stressed that under the Tax Cuts and Jobs Act, taxpayers can’t claim a miscellaneous itemized deduction for unreimbursed employee travel expenses.
 They also can’t claim a deduction for moving expenses, except members of the Armed Forces who are on active duty and moving under orders to a permanent change of station.
 For more details, check out Rev. Proc.
 2019-46.

 With business mileage, your commute to your regular place of business is not deductible mileage when you’re an employee.
-For self-employed individuals, any driving you do directly related to your business, like meeting with a client or going to a networking event, may be deductible business mileage.
+For self-employed individuals, any driving you do directly related to your business, like meeting with a client or going to a networking event, may be a business tax deduction.
+Be sure to incorporate these details in your mileage reimbursement policy.

 Good news!
 You can claim medical miles for those that you drive to receive medical care, which includes you, your spouse, or your children.
 The amount of this deduction is added to your medical deduction, which means it will only be included if your total medical expenses exceed 7.5% of your adjusted gross income and you can itemize your tax deductions.